Looking for SurveyMonkey alternatives?

 To sum up, these are just some of the things users usually complain about:

-- Limited design options and outdated look of surveys
+- Limited customization and design options and outdated look of surveys

 - Costly pricing plans and limited free plan

 But what about the SurveyMonkey competitors, where do they stand when it comes to similar issues?

 We’ve already explored some of the best Typeform alternatives and now we’ve made a selection of tools you should consider if for any of the reasons mentioned you don’t find SurveyMonkey up to your liking.